 Password Rules Configuration

 The Password Rules Configuration screen allows you to configure rules for user passwords.
-The default settings for a password is that it needs to be at least six characters long and the characters can be of any type (i.e. capital letters, lower case letters, numbers, punctuation and spaces).
+The default settings for a password is that it needs to be at least six characters long and the characters can be of any type (i.e. capital letters, lower case letters, numbers, punctuation, and spaces).
 You can change these default settings for the password through this screen.

-To access the Password Rules Configuration screen, click on the System ConfigurationSystem config icon icon in the top right hand corner of the screen – a drop down list will appear under this icon.
-From this list, select Password Rules Configuration – the screen will appear.
+To access the Password Rules Configuration screen, click on the System Configuration icon in the top right-hand corner of the screen, and then select Password Rules Configuration from the drop down list below.

-Tip: To force current users to change their password, set the Status of the user account to Up For Review.
+To force current users to change their password, set the Status of the user account to Up For Review.
 When they try to log into Squiz Matrix, they will be asked to change their password according to the new password rules.

 Manage Password Rules

 This section allows you to change the rules for the user passwords.
-The Manage Password Rules section of the Password Rules Configuration screen is shown in the figure below.

-• Disallow User Info: select Yes to restrict the use of user information in a password, such as username, first name and last name.
+• Disallow User Info: Select Yes to restrict the use of user information in a password, such as username, first name and last name.

-• Character Rules: this section allows you to set rules for certain character types.
+• Character Rules: This section allows you to set rules for certain character types.
 By default, there are no rules applied to any of the character types.
 To create a rule, tick the Active box and click Commit.
 Two additional fields will appear as shown in the figure below for the Character Type of Capital letters.

 For each character type you can choose to restrict, the following fields will appear:

-• Disallow Character Type: check this box to prevent the use of these types of characters in passwords.
+• Disallow Character Type: Check this box to prevent the use of these types of characters in passwords.

 Deleting a Password Rule for a Character Type

 To delete a password rule for a character type, deselect the Active box and click Commit.
-The rule will be removed and a no rules will apply to this character type.
+The rule will be removed and no rules will apply to this character type.

 Example of How to Set Up Password Rules